564 State Street,

 No one has favorited this theater yet

-Opened on 26th August 1926, the State Theatre on State Street in downtown Hammond was the largest of several movie palaces in the city when it opened, and, at over 3000 seats, one of the largest in Indiana at the time.
+Opened on 26th August 1926 with Buster Keaton in “Battling Butler”.
+The State Theatre on State Street in downtown Hammond was the largest of several movie palaces in the city when it opened, and, at over 3,000 seats, one of the largest in Indiana at the time.
 It was built by the Karzas brothers who operated the Trianon and Aragon Balrooms in Chicago.

 Lavishly appointed inside, complete with an Italian Renaissance terra-cotta facade, the State Theatre not only offered motion pictures, but live stage shows as well.